Sir Terry Matthews unveiled as Patron

 Sir Terry will support and encourage the Research Institute’s work, championing its efforts to develop new treatments across the whole range of cancers.

-Sir Terry’s agreement was announced at the official launch of the University’s three new Research Institute.
+Sir Terry’s agreement was announced at the official launch of the University’s three new Research Institutes.
 In a video address he told guests how he was backing the Research Institute’s search for answers about cancer stem cells.

 Sir Terry Matthews, Patron of The European Cancer Stem Cell Research Institute